 In 2007, the Legislature authorized a mediation process among communities on the west side of SR 520 and other key stakeholders to narrow design options for the west side of the corridor.
 At the end of mediation, three design options were identified for further analysis in the supplemental draft environmental impact statement: Options A, K and L.

-Following publication of the supplemental draft environmental impact statement, then Governor Christine Gregoire gathered with other transportation and legislative leaders to announce the preferred alternative for the west side of the SR 520 corridor.
+Following publication of the supplemental draft environmental impact statement, then Gov. Christine Gregoire gathered with other transportation and legislative leaders to announce the preferred alternative for the west side of the SR 520 corridor.
 This announcement in spring 2011 followed several years of legislative discussion, public engagement, and thorough technical analysis.

-In August 2011, WSDOT finalized the environmental documentation process and Federal Highway Administration (FHWA) signed the Record of Decision.
+In August 2011, WSDOT finalized the environmental documentation process and the Federal Highway Administration (FHWA) signed the Record of Decision.
 The Record of Decision lists WSDOT and FHWA’s commitments to the surrounding community, including the executed Section 106 Programmatic Agreement.
 That same month, WSDOT awarded a contract to build the new floating bridge.

 At the same time, planning and design continued on the west side of the corridor.
 WSDOT and its regional partners launched the Seattle Community Design Process, a series of public design workshops for the new SR 520 highway between I-5 and the west end of the floating bridge.
 By the end of 2012, this process encompassed seven public open houses, three new Portage Bay Bridge designs, two lid options for the Montlake interchange, and more than 1,600 public comments.